BBL run home: What each team needs to make finals

 The run home

-Two wins on the bounce have lifted the Hurricanes into the top five ahead of their crucial clash against the Strikers in Adelaide on Sunday.
-A win there won't necessarily guarantee a top-five finish given the seventh-placed Heat have a game in hand, and their slender Net Run Rate advantage over the Thunder – currently just 0.065 – could also be decisive in the final wash-up.
-An upset win for the Renegades on Saturday could also help Hobart's cause as it would all but knock the Sixers out of contention for the top two and mean the Strikers have little to play for on Sunday.
+Two wins on the bounce have lifted the Hurricanes into finals contention ahead of their must-win game against the Strikers in Adelaide today.
+A loss today will end their season and a win won't necessarily guarantee a top-five finish either as they'll need other results to go their way in order to reach the knockout stage.
+Their slender Net Run Rate advantage over the Thunder – currently just 0.065 – could also be decisive in the final wash-up if they and the Thunder both win today.

 Played: 13 | Won: 5 | Lost: 7 | NR: 1 | NNR: -0.495